-1Begins in 2018 as BPO business registration started to appear in 2017 activities.
-People were encouraged to stay-at-home, while a few firms where only allowed to operate at a limited capacity.
-Stricter workplace safety protocols are in place, adding more costs to the already losing gross sales of businesses.
-Firms with an existing technological assisted consumer service (i.e., online ordering) tend to recover quickly.
 The local contraction of economic activities in Cagayan de Oro encouraged firms to operate through work-from-home arrangements.
 Internet and ICT infrastructure have become a necessity for firms to survive as everything is dependent on online already.
-With these restrictions, firms from the major sectors in the city is to lose around P10,000 for a oneweek of lockdown restrictions, P39,904.46 for another month, and P124,701.44 per every quarter.
+With these restrictions, firms from the major sectors in the city is to lose around P10,000 for a one-week of lockdown restrictions, P39,904.46 for another month, and P124,701.44 per every quarter.

-The tables above show both the current and potential performance of major barangays and/or areas and key sectors in the city.
-However, these data and projections did not account for a potential stoppage of major commercial activities.
-It did not anticipate a wide-spread and deadly pandemic like COVID-19.
-In the absence of a vaccine, the government has to halt most of the private business estimates of the COVID-19 impact in Table XV.
+Table XV shows the per capita share of all registered business firms, within each sector, in 2019 from the estimates of the COVID-19 impact in Table XV.
 A firm in the food sector will lose around P2,000 for a one-week of limited operational capacity, around P10,000 for every additional month of lockdown, and P29,000 for every quarter of restrictions.
-The same is true for other sectors, each firm will lose between P3 and P8 thousand for a oneweek lockdown, around P13 to P26 thousand for another month of limited operational capacity, and approximately P105 thousand for each quarter.
+The same is true for other sectors, each firm will lose between P3 and P8 thousand for a one-week lockdown, around P13 to P26 thousand for another month of limited operational capacity, and approximately P105 thousand for each quarter.